wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

             android.util.Log.d(TAG,"Failed to synchronize time with the server."); break;
     }
     // Process additional information
+    if (exception.getAdditionalInformation() instanceof BiometricErrorInfo) {
+        BiometricErrorInfo biometricErrorInfo = (BiometricErrorInfo) exception.getAdditionalInformation();
-    if (BiometricErrorInfo.BIOMETRICS_FAILED_WITH_NO_VISIBLE_REASON.equals(exception.getAdditionalInformation())) {
+        if (biometricErrorInfo.isErrorPresentationRequired()) {
             // Application should display error dialog after failed biometric authentication.
 This is relevant only
             // if you disabled the biometric error dialog provided by PowerAuth mobile SDK.
+        }
     }

 } else if (t instanceof ErrorResponseApiException) {